haibinhuang/GettingAndCleaningData/CodeBook.md

    + Select columns that contain "mean" or "std" in their column names.
      Script:
      - i <- grep("mean|std", colnames(allset))
-   + Combine those columns with column subject and activity
+   + Combine those columns with column subject and activity.
      Script:
      - meanandstd <- allset[, c(1,2,i)]
-   + Remove columns that contain "meanFreq" since they don't have correspondin "std" column and are not the "mean" and "std" measurement we are looking at
+   + Remove columns that contain "meanFreq" since they don't have correspondin "std" column and are not the "mean" and "std" measurement we are looking at.
      Script:
      - j <- grep("meanFreq", colnames(meanandstd))
      - meanandstd <- meanandstd[, -j]